Blog

 Squarespace handles the SEO basics, but it won't tell Google when you publish.
 Here's how to get Squarespace pages crawled and indexed without the usual wait.

-Wix SEO: how to get your pages indexed by Google
+How to get Wix pages indexed on Google (2026 guide)

 Wix has shaken its old 'bad for SEO' reputation, but indexing still needs a nudge.
 Here's the practical checklist to get Wix pages crawled and indexed.